 The click-through-rate (CTR) was also slightly higher – 2.62% compared to 2.33%, while the click-to-open-rate (CTOR – the people who clicked through after opening your email) was 12.70% versus 11.92%.

-31.93% of emails use personalized body copy – more than use a personalized subject line, and this leads to a 21.75% open rate compared to 18.77%.
+31.93% of emails use personalized body copy – the numbers for personalized email subject lines is higher, and this leads to a 21.75% open rate compared to 18.77%.
 A good start.